Authors: Leigh Peters, Ryan Zahara

 - Repurposing unused equipment or facilities to take advantage of government funding being invested to fight COVID-19.

 Lenders are triaging, in some cases, greater than 200% of their normal requests for relief and additional credit.
 Putting your best “financial information” foot forward can enable you to move faster and more efficiently through the process and turning your mind to the above, with the help of internal and external professionals, will be invaluable for navigating these unchartered waters.

 MLT Aikins is here to help.
 We have compiled a large amount of advice and information on our COVID-19 Resource Centre.
-Please review the COVID-19 Resource Centre materials, including the the following which provide links to both provincial and Federal Government web sites on financial assistance programs, as well as to some of the sites of financial institutions you may be dealing with.
+Please review the COVID-19 Resource Centre materials, including the the following blog which provide links to Federal Government websites on financial assistance programs, as well as to some of the sites of financial institutions you may be dealing with.